Skip to main content

 Journal Platform

 The Philippine Journal of Public Policy uses a Gmail-based platform (UP Mail) to receive manuscripts, and communicate with authors and reviewers.
 UP Mail is part of the University of the Philippines’ subscription to Google Services, including Drive, Docs, Sheets, among others.
+The journal is housed in the website of UP CIDS.

 History